adelolmo/biblio/README.md

 biblio
 ======

-Solution to keep your personal physical library organize
+Solution to organize your personal physical library